Skip to content

 Uncategorized

 Continuing this blog’s impromptu ‘DNA season’, I’d like to flag up another recent article.
 Now this is ingenious stuff.
-It made me chuckle with admiration, in an I-wish-I’d-thought-of-that sort of way.
-First, the problem: historic livestock.
-How can we know what breeds of livestock were kept in the past?
-How far back can we trace … Read More “Sorting the sheep from… the other sheep” »
+It made me chuckle with admiration, in an I-wish-I’d-thought-of-that sort of … Read More “Sorting the sheep from… the other sheep” »

 No spelt, please, we’re Saxon